simple-cf-apps/nfs-volume-test/README.md

 ## Prerequisites

 - Cloud Foundry CLI installed
-- Access to an Elastic Application Runtime environment with NFS volume services enabled
+- Access to a Tanzu Application Service environment with NFS volume services enabled
 - An NFS server with an exported share
+- LDAP server configured for NFS user authentication (if using LDAP mode)

 ## Deployment Steps